jackhclee/react-test/README.md

 # Getting Started Testing with Create React App (aka No more manual testing!)

 ## Downlaod the Node Server Backend Project
-1. Clone repo [expressta](https://github.com/jackhclee/expressta) and run the index.js and listening at port 8080.
+1. Clone REST API repo [expressta](https://github.com/jackhclee/expressta) and run the `index.js` and listening at port 8080.

 ## How to run tests without opening your browser.
 1. Clone this repo and `npm install`
 2. Run `npm test` to run React Component Test.
 Rerun all tests if needed.
-3. Run `npm start` to start the testing React instance
+3. Run `npm start` to start the testing React instance.
+Access the React app at `http://localhost:3000`
-4. Run `node_modules/.bin/cypress open` to run Cypress Automated Test
+4. Open another terminal.
+Run `npx cypress open` to run Cypress Automated Test

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).